 Working remotely presents new challenges for any team, especially when it comes to security.
-In order to protect your customers, your employees and your company as work leaves the office, keep these guidelines in mind.
+In order to protect your company's confidential information as work extends beyond the traditional office space, keep these guidelines in mind.

 Home internet networks don’t usually have the same rigorous security settings as office networks.
-Remind employees to properly secure their home networks with password protection.
+As a remote employee, it is crucial to properly secure your home networks with encryption and password protection.
 Home networks should also have a unique name that doesn’t contain any personally identifying information.

-Remind employees that if they connect multiple devices to their home networks, such as streaming services, phones and other family members’ laptops, this could slow down their internet speed during the workday.
+Additionally, consider that if multiple devices are connected to your home network, such as streaming services, phones and other family members’ laptops, this could slow down internet speed during the workday.

-2. Don't use business devices for personal activities.
+2. Avoid using work devices for personal tasks.

-As employees adjust to telecommuting, the lines between work life and home life might start to blur.
-Employees should avoid using work-issued devices for personal activities like checking social media, watching streaming sites, online banking, or online shopping.
-To keep sensitive information and passwords secure, employees should only use their personal devices for these activities.
+As employees adjust to working remotely, the lines between work life and home life might start to blur.
+You should refrain from using work-issued devices for personal activities like checking social media, watching streaming sites, online banking, or online shopping.
+To keep sensitive company information and passwords secure, remote employees should only use their personal devices for these activities.

-For extra protection, encourage employees to avoid reusing their personal passwords on work accounts and to follow best practices for creating secure passwords.
+For extra protection, make an effort not to reuse your personal passwords on work accounts and follow best practices for creating secure passwords.

 3. Take extra precautions with confidential information.

-If your employees work with sensitive data such as bank account numbers, social security numbers or other identifying details, they should securely store documents in a locked cabinet at the end of each workday.
+If you work with sensitive data such as bank account numbers, social security numbers or other personally identifying details, it's advisable to securely store physical documents in a locked cabinet at the end of each workday.
 Keep laptops, phones and other work devices password protected, and remember to log off whenever you walk away from your screen.

 Finance